gregnordin/notes_to_self/Blender/notes-Blender.md

 <rect id="#f1e0d6" width="140" height="140" x="0" fill="#e7f5de"/>,<rect id="#bf988f" width="140" height="140" x="160" fill="#5C878C"/>,<rect id="#483e2e" width="140" height="140" x="320" fill="#172224"/>
 </g> </svg>

+## Channel grow in z bug

+I think the problem has to do with using a Boolean difference to make a channel layer.
+When changing its z scale from 0 to 1 and moving the layer down with its parent, the channel in the layer is not preserved. **Solution**: ditch the Boolean difference operation and just make the channel with 2 appropriately sized and located cubes.

+Try this out manually in a new blender file using the default cube.

+- Basic duplication and parent-child (unscaled original cube)
+    - Duplicate the cube.
+    - Change the color of the original cube or the duplicated cube.
+In either case the color of both cubes changes.
+However, they can be moved independently.
+    - Make the original cube the parent of the duplicated cube.
+Now when move the original cube the duplicated cube also moves.
+    - Animating the position of the original cube causes the duplicated cube to be identically animated, maintaining the same position relative to the original cube.
+- Try the same thing except first change the scale of the original cube.
+Everything works the same.

+Algorithm for the `make_channel_layer` function:

+- Make first half of channel layer and position it
+    - Size
+        - in x: `x_layer/2 - x_chan/2`
+        - in y: `y_layer`
+        - in z: `z_layer`
+    - Location
+        - `x = (x_layer/2 - x_chan/2)/2 + x_chan/2`
+        - `y = 0`
+        - `z = -z_layer / 2`
+- Assign it a material
+- Duplicate it and position the duplicate
+- Make the original the parent of the duplicate
+- Return the original

+`210926_try_make_channel_layer_directly_with_cubes.blend`

+- Do the above algorithm in python in this file &rarr; works fine.
+- Make a layer underneath the channel layer and make it the parent of the channel layer &rarr; move underneath layer and both parts of the channel layer move with it.

+Next morning: Write down thoughts and ideas about how to do Blender animation with scaled discrete cube objects instead of using Boolean differencing, think through timelines, animation events, object locations and sizes.

 ## Next: